ligato/docs/docs/plugins/vpp-plugins.md

 **Interface Status Usage**

-To read status data, use any tool with access to a given database. etcdctl and agentctl to access etcd; redis-cli to access Redis; boltbrowser to access BoltDB, consul cli for consul, and so on.
+To read status data, you can use any tool with access to a given database.
+For example, etcdctl and agentctl provide easy access to an etcd data store.

 Read interface status for all interfaces:
 ```